-In Bypass mode the input data is interpreted as ten (10) bits (D{b-h}) , SC/D (Da), and SVS (Dj) of pre-encoded transmission data to be serialized and sent over the link.
+In Bypass mode the input data is interpreted as ten (10) bits $(D{b\text{-}h}),\,SC/\overline{D}$ (Da), and SVS (Dj) of pre-encoded transmission data to be serialized and sent over the link.
 This data can use any encoding method suitable to the designer.
-The only restrictions upon the data encoding method is that it contain suitable transition density for the Receiver PLL data synchronizer (one per 10 bit byte on average), and that it be compatible with the transmission media.
-Occasional long run length data patterns > 20 bits are acceptable.
+The only restrictions upon the data encoding method is that it contain suitable transition density for the Receiver PLL data synchronizer (one per 10 bit byte), and that it be compatible with the transmission media.